IITD-data-systems/ws-2024/intern.md

+## Summer internships 2025

-## Below are some open questions related to our research in the Data Systems lab that we encourage you to explore.
+Below are some open questions related to our research in the Data Systems lab that we encourage you to explore.
 If you're interested in a summer internship, we invite you to try solving one or more of these problems and share your insights with us.

 ### Streaming and Iterative Computations
 - Q1.
 Describe how you could mix streaming computation with iterative computation.
   Take calculating connected components of a graph as an example to demonstrate your idea.
-You may assume that new graph nodes (e.g., new social network users) and new edges (e.g., new social network friendships) are streaming into your system.
+You may assume that new graph nodes (e.g., new social network users) and new graph edges (e.g., new social network friendships) are streaming into your system.
 Using an example, show how your mixture can compute connected components over a streaming graph.

   *Hints:*
   1. Try to extend the connected components calculation using the iterative label exchange algorithm discussed during the winter school.
   2. Try to use Popper's monotonic/non-monotonic and incremental/non-incremental
   taxonomy of operators to see if you can extend the above iterative algorithm into iterative + streaming algorithm.

 - Q2.
 For the streaming + iterative computation in Q1, describe an asynchronous
   checkpointing mechanism that creates consistent checkpoints.
 Argue about its correctness.
 Proof by example suffices.

   *Hint:* Try to extend Flink's marker-based algorithm (Chandy-Lamport algorithm) we discussed during the winter school.
 During the winter school, we showed how it works for DAGs.

 - Q3.
-Try to extend the Q1's computation such that it can also handle streaming retractions of graph nodes (e.g, deleted social network users) and of graph edges (e.g, deleted social network edges).
+Try to extend the Q1's computation such that it can also handle streaming retractions of graph nodes (e.g, deleted social network users) and of graph edges (e.g, deleted social network friendships).

 ---

 ### Popper
-- Describe your experiences (provide a link to your code if possible) with using Popper with use cases discussed in lab 4 or with some different use cases.
+- Describe your experiences (provide your code if possible) with using Popper with use cases discussed in lab 4 or with some different use cases.
+- Read the following paper: [Reactive Dataflow for Inflight Error Handling in ML Workflows](http://abhilash-jindal.com/assets/pdfs/deem24.pdf).
+Identify one or more limitations and propose how you would overcome those limitations.
+Include a proof-of-sketch solution to the problems you identify.

 ---